psyljz/psyljz/README.md

-I'm a self-taught passionate Blockchain developer from China.
+I'm a Blockchain developer from China.

 **About me**